Iranian missiles hit a hospital and wound over 200. Israel threatens Iran's top leader

 Israel said strikes were carried out "in order to prevent the reactor from being restored and used for nuclear weapons development.”

-The International Atomic Energy Agency, the United Nations’ nuclear watchdog, has been urging Israel not to strike Iranian nuclear sites.
+The International Atomic Energy Agency, the U.N. nuclear watchdog, has been urging Israel not to strike Iranian nuclear sites.
 IAEA inspectors reportedly last visited Arak on May 14.

 Melzer reported from Tel Aviv, Israel, and Gambrell from Dubai, United Arab Emirates.
 Associated Press writer Melanie Lidman in Tel Aviv contributed.